tranvinhduc/dominograph/README.md

 ## Introduction

-This programe allows us to build a domino graph for a finite language.
+This program allows us to build a domino graph for a finite language.

 ## Run the program